maldua-suite/zimbra-maldua-2fa/README.md

 ## Non support

-- Z-Push: Please notice that currently Z-Push is not supported by this extension.
-You will only be able to use Z-Push with an account if you disable 2FA for that specific account.
-Please check [Z-Push using Application Passcode is not working as expected](https://github.com/maldua-suite/zimbra-maldua-2fa/issues/7) for more updated information.

 - Whitelist IPs: Whitelist internal IPs so that they are not asked for 2FA is not supported.
 Check: **Trusted devices** instead.

 ## Features